rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 For a given world/save game, three mod locations are checked.
 They are, in order:

 1. Game mods.
-These are the mods that form the game that the world is running.
+These are the mods that form the Game that the world is running.
    Eg: `minetest/games/minetest_game/mods/`, `/usr/share/minetest/games/minetest/`
 2. Global mods, the location to which mods are nearly always installed to.
    If in doubt, place them here.